mayadata-io/specs/maya/spec-2-creating-maya.md

 > Promise clear deliverables and outcomes.
 Identify what’s out of scope.
 Make sure it’s easy to look at each goal and answer: did we hit it?

-- Setup & Tear down a clustered maya deployment.
+- Setup & Tear down a maya deployment.
+  - A clustered deployment
 - This will provide necessary ideas to using etcd cluster for openebs' VSMs (Virtual Storage Machines).

 # Context